Add GitHub workflow support for tracking plans

-Create a source applications
+Create a source application

 First, we'll create a source application to represent our website that will send the login event we defined earlier.